qeaml/scratch/README.md

 ## Usage

 Using a scratch-space is simple.
-You provide it with some buffer to use and it'll let you allocate and reallocate memory within it.
+You provide it with a buffer to use and it'll let you allocate and reallocate memory within it.
 Scratch-space is effectively just a fancier name for a memory arena.
 You can see the gist of how to use a scratch space in the [`test.c`](test.c) file.
 It's also worth it to